xlladdins/xll/docs/Excel4MacrosE-G.md

 | 3            | Right                    |
 | 4            | Justify                  |

-Y\_align    is a number from 1 to 4 specifying the vertical alignment of the text.
+Y\_align&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying the
+vertical alignment of the text.

 |              |                        |
 | ------------ | ---------------------- |